TheLionCoder/csv-splitter/README.md

 ### _Arguments_

 - `input column Column to extract unique categories from`
-- `--path -p Path to the file or directory`
+- `--path -p Path to the file`
 - `--output dir -o Output directory to save the files`
 - `--make-dir -m Whether tto create directories to save each category`
-- `--keep-delimiter, --keep-delim -k Whether keep the input file delimiter in the output.`
+- `--keep-delimiter, --keep-delim -k Whether keep the input file delimiterin in the output.`
 - `--output-format, --file-format -f either csv or txt`
 - `delimiter -d Separator for input files [',', '|'', '\\t']`